 3 oz sour mix

-1 oz amaretto
+1 oz amaretto (on the side)

 Directions

-- Rim glass with lime and sugar.
+- Rim a margarita glass with a lime wedge and dip in sugar.

-- Pour into ice-filled glass.
+- Pour the amaretto into a separate shot glass.

 Notes